Jewish Tour Buenos Aires

 From the beginning of past century Jews settled up in Buenos Aires.
 But most significative Jewish organizations were held in Once, which still has a strong Jewish presence.

 Jewish Quarter: We will start with the tour visiting and walking through the Jewish Quarter.
 Mezuzot are affixed to most of the textile storefronts in “Once”, the Jewish ‘quarter’.
-Kosher butcher shops, small synagogues, yeshivas and Jewish schools are ubiquitous.
+Kosher butcher shops, synagogues, yeshivas and Jewish schools are ubiquitous.
 Along our route, we will come upon the Paso Synagogue and AMIA (the JCC).
 We enter to Paso Synagogue.

 A vaulted ceiling showcase the second level seating and a third level of arched stained glass windows.
 But the true focal point is the magnificent multi-storey Aron Kodesh.